 If you work in a hospital, you must be ready to work long shifts as well as nights and weekends, especially at the start of your career.

 To train for some jobs, like as a doctor or vet, you must also be prepared to study for a long time to qualify and to keep on studying throughout your career.

 How can I start a medicine and healthcare career?

-For all medical careers, you should aim for A*-C grades in English and maths and choose science subjects at GCSE, particularly biology and chemistry.
+For all medical careers, you should aim for between a 9 and a 4 in English and maths and choose science subjects at GCSE, particularly biology and chemistry.

 After this, whatever you choose to do, you will most likely need to complete more study and practical training to get qualified.